barreeeiroo/Home-Assistant-Electric-Ireland/README.md

 I have Electric Ireland, and ESB has a captcha in their login.
 I just didn't want to bother to investigate how to bypass it.

+## Acknowledgements

+* [Historical sensors for Home Assistant](https://github.com/ldotlopez/ha-historical-sensor): provided the library and skeleton to create the bare minimum working version.